 Controlled ovarian hyper-stimulation during in vitro fertilization/ intracytoplasmic sperm injection (IVF/ ICSI) always results in a defective luteal phase because of the pituitary down-regulation with Gonadotropinreleasing hormone agonist (GnRH-a) and the loss of granular cell after ovarian retrieval .
 So, it is necessary to provide luteal phase support (LPS) in IVF/ICSI cycles, especially in cycles with long GnRH-a protocol.

-agreement on whether E2 addition should be supplement to P as LPS.
+In a physiological condition, the corpus luteum secretes not only progesterone (P) but also estradiol (E2).
+At present, P administration is widely used.
+There is no agreement on whether E2 addition should be supplement to P as LPS.
 The level of E2 falls sharply after ovulation and slowly rises again during the luteal phase.
 The role of E2 in the process of embryo implantation is unclear.

 Some studies have indicated that the decrease of E2 levels in mid-luteal or late luteal might have negative effect on the clinical pregnancy .
 The difference of E2 level between pregnant and non-pregnant women starts to appear on the 9th day to 10th day after the luteinizing hormone (LH) peak .
 Therefore, endometrial maturation with good receptivity also needs adequate concentrations of E2 level during the widow of implantation (WOI) .
 Additionally, some studies showed that E2 supplementation for LPS would improve the clinical pregnancy outcome .
 However, some studies did not find beneficial effect of E2 supplementation on reproductive outcomes in women undergoing IVF/ICSI .